ningzhenyu/nailgun/README.md

 ```
 python log2image.py nailgun.log
 ```
-You will find the extracted fingerprint images is stored into PNG files naming _fingerprint\_x.png_, in which _x_ means the index of the image.
+You will find the extracted fingerprint images are stored into PNG files naming _fingerprint\_x.png_, in which _x_ means the index of the image.

 #### Demo Video
 https://youtu.be/5ioyneewFYQ